 Hotel parking fees across the United States vary from a relatively affordable $10 to $15 per night to big cities where you might see prices hover around $75 or more (I’m looking at you, certain places in San Francisco and NYC) for every night you park a car.
 And at some places, you *have* to valet park, which means you have to include a tip on top of the parking fee.

-Unless you work in certain departments of a hotel, you never REALLY know why a hotel decides to make you pay for overnight parking.
+Unless you work in certain hotel departments, you never REALLY know why a hotel decides to make you pay for overnight parking.
 After all, hotels never say WHY they charge for parking, just that they do.
 But there are several hypotheses as to the reasoning:

 - Parking lots and garages take up valuable property space – charging for parking is similar to charging for your room, but on a smaller scale.
 Take up space in their lot/garage, and you have to pay for it.